ThymenVg/Beats-Of-Golf/README.md

 ![terminal after execute](https://github.com/ThymenVg/Beats-Of-Golf/assets/78809977/39b29d1e-9eb4-480b-8e37-10574882b183)

 ## Trouble-Shooting
 Because this is a prototype a few issues may arise.
 Almost everytime a issue happens the terminal will close and all further commands will be stopped.
-Here as some of the most common reasons:
+Here are some of the most common reasons:
 - When using _command 1_ and giving an incorrect filepath or the filepath isn't an executable
 - When using _command 3_ and giving a wrong or non existant window name, make sure always to give the name as shown in task manager
 - When empty lines are present in the config file